nhsbsa/nhsbsa-digital-playbook/src/data/power-bi/measures/measures.md

 Measures can be created in a report if they will not be used elsewhere.
 Examples of report measures could be a dynamic title or a report version number, as these will not be used outside the individual report.

-Example DAX code for creating a sum of sales measure:
+Example DAX code for creating a sum of sales by salesperson measure:

 ```
-dax
+Total sales by salesperson =

 ```